michaeleby1/stylometric-analysis-project-gutenberg/README.md

 Another approach could be to use style metrics for authorship attribution and/or plagiarism detection.

 Moreover, there are numerous additional style metrics that could have been engineered for this project; the only limitation to doing so is time.
-More granular stylometric analyses could also be performed through in the future.
+More granular stylometric analyses could be performed in the future.